Logistics Automation in Modern Supply Chains

 Implementing logistics automation doesn’t just affect technology—it also impacts people.
 Employee resistance is a common barrier when introducing automation, as workers may fear it will render their jobs obsolete.
 This fear can lead to pushback, low morale, and reluctance to adopt new processes, which ultimately slows down the integration of automated systems.

 In order to overcome this barrier, businesses need to focus on change management strategies or host workshops.
-Such thing will help emphasize the benefits of automation for both the company and employees.
+Such things will help emphasize the benefits of automation for both the company and its employees.

 Especially, rather than replacing jobs, automation often shifts employee roles to more strategic tasks.
 Obviously, offering training and upskilling opportunities can help workers transition into new positions, alleviating concerns and encouraging support for automation.